symphonyoss/App-Integrations-Universal/README.md

 ![Rendered MessageML v2](src/docs/images/sample_universal_rendered_v2.png)

-To send legacy messages using MessageMLV1 you can use the following techniques:
+To send legacy messages using MessageML v1 you can use the following techniques:

 * If you chose `xml`, you'll need to set the Content-Type to `application/xml` and submit the messageML payload in the message body.